khadija-ashraf/LeetCodePopular/src/hashtable/detectDuplicate/README.md

   But wait, isn't a HashSet un-ordered?! then how can we trim it from the left?
 The answer is we keep track of the sliding window boundary with two indices, the 'left' and 'right'.
-Keep adding elements to the HashSet from the right using the right index, and keep triming from the left side using the left index, one index at a time.
+Keep adding elements to the HashSet from the right using the right index, and keep trimming from the left side using the left index, one index at a time.

   This is a sliding window problem.
-Please refer to my sliding window readme for an in-depth demostrations.
+Please refer to my sliding window readme for an in-depth demonstrations.

   Before adding a new item check if the item is already in the HashSet.
 If yes return 'true' early, otherwise keep adding elements to the HashSet until we reach to the end of the input list.
-  If we reach end that means we did not find any duplicatee sp return 'false'.
+  If we reach end that means we did not find any duplicates so return 'false'.

 ```java
 public boolean containsNearbyDuplicate(int[] nums, int k) {